Lauren Matsumoto

-Lauren Kealohilani Cheape Matsumoto (born August 16, 1987) is an American politician and beauty pageant titleholder who has served as a member of the Hawaii State House from Hawaii's 45th District since 2012.
+Lauren Kealohilani Cheape Matsumoto (born August 16, 1987) is an American politician and beauty pageant titleholder who currently serves as a member of the Hawaii State House from Hawaii's 38th District, previously the 45th District from 2012 to 2022.
 Matsumoto represents Schofield, Mokuleia, Waialua, Kunia, Waipio Acres, and her hometown of Mililani in the Hawaii State House of Representatives.
 She holds the title of Miss Hawaii 2011, and competed in the Miss America 2012 pageant in Las Vegas, Nevada.
 She was born and raised in Mililani, Hawaii.

 Personal life

-Matsumoto was born Lauren Kealohilani Cheape and raised in Mililani in Honolulu, where she attended Mililani Waena Elementary, was a member of the first class to attend Mililani Middle School, and graduated from Mililani High School.
+Matsumoto was born Lauren Kealohilani Cheape and raised in Mililani on O'ahu, where she attended Mililani Waena Elementary, was a member of the first class to attend Mililani Middle School, and graduated from Mililani High School.
 She participated in many activities, including the jump rope team, volleyball, swimming, water polo, and the symphonic ensemble.

-Cheape graduated from University of Hawai'i Academy for Creative Media with a B.A. in film production and minored in both Business and Japanese.
+Cheape graduated from University of Hawaiʻi Academy for Creative Media with a B.A. in film production and minored in both Business and Japanese.
 Her first experience with the legislature was with her documentary, Farm Grown, which helped pass the Feed Subsidy Bill.
-Cheape was a four-year Division I scholar-athlete at the University of Hawai‘i as a Wahine Water Polo player.
+Cheape was a four-year Division I scholar-athlete at the University of Hawaiʻi as a Wahine Water Polo player.
 She was also a member of the Student Athlete Advisory Committee and initiated the C.A.R.E.
 (Collegiate Athletes Reaching Everyone) program, which uses student-athletes to encourage youth to excel in academics and participate in athletics.
 Cheape earned an MBA from Hawaii Pacific University in May 2015.

 In July 2013, Cheape married Scott Matsumoto, a firefighter for the Honolulu Fire Department, and changed her name to Lauren Matsumoto.
 The pair met at their church, One Love, where they are active members.
 Their first child, Noah, was born in August 2017.